codergon/uri-metadata/Readme.md

 }
 ```

-If a callback is provided
+Alternatively, you can pass a callback function:

 ```javascript
 import metadata from "uri-metadata";